 Ease of Use

-Starting with Etsy feels like joining a well-organized craft fair – the basic structure is already in place.
-The platform guides you through shop setup with a straightforward process: create an account, set up your shop preferences, and list your first product.
+Starting with Etsy is simple and fast.
+It’s like joining a well-organized craft fair-most of the structure is already in place.
+The platform guides you step by step:

-For POD sellers, Etsy allows you to quickly go from concept to first sale without dealing with complex technical details.
-While integrating with POD suppliers is simple, the options are more limited than those of Shopify.
+For POD sellers, Etsy lets you launch quickly without needing technical skills.
+Integrating with print-on-demand suppliers is easy, though your customization options are more limited than on Shopify.

 Target Audience and Reach